aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to CSV or Online App" h2="Export DOC to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOC to CSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, converting a DOC file to CSV format is a popular requirement in many applications.
+CSV is a widely used format for data exchange and storage.
+It is a plain text format that stores tabular data in plain text form.
+It is a popular choice for data exchange as it is supported by many applications and is easy to read.

+<h2>How Aspose.Total Helps for DOC to CSV Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create feature-rich applications with ease.
+It includes APIs for manipulating and converting documents, images, emails, and other file formats.
+With Aspose.Total for C++, developers can easily include DOC to CSV conversion feature within their C++ applications.

+The Aspose.Words for C++ API enables developers to export DOC to HTML.
+It is a powerful document manipulation and conversion API that enables developers to create, edit, and convert documents in various formats.
+It supports a wide range of document formats including DOC, DOCX, HTML, PDF, and many more.

+The Aspose.Cells for C++ API enables developers to convert HTML to CSV.
+It is a powerful spreadsheet manipulation API that enables developers to create, edit, and convert spreadsheets in various formats.
+It supports a wide range of spreadsheet formats including XLS, XLSX, CSV, HTML, and many more.

+Both APIs come under Aspose.Total for C++ package.
+With Aspose.Total for C++, developers can easily include DOC to CSV conversion feature within their C++ applications.
+It is a feature-rich, powerful, and easy to use suite of APIs that enables developers to create feature-rich applications with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}